PrivSec-dev/privsec.dev/content/apps/Banking Applications compatibility with GraphheneOS.md

 ShowCanonicalLink: true
 ---

-This is a on-going *Work In Progress* project to collect crowd sourced usage information on banking apps and present it in a manner that is easily accessible for users to figure out if a banking app works on [GrapheneOS](https://grapheneos.org/).[^1]
+This is a on-going *Work In Progress* project to collect crowd sourced usage information on banking apps and present it in a manner that is easily accessible for users to figure out if a banking app works on [GrapheneOS](https://grapheneos.org/).

-Banking apps are a very problematic app for security and privacy focused OSes, or even alternative OSes, due to the app being incompatible with majority of hardening, having a hard dependency on Google Play services, or require passing SafetyNet `ctsProfileMatch` and `basicIntegrity`.[^2]
+Banking apps are a very problematic app for security and privacy focused OSes, or even alternative OSes, due to the app being incompatible with majority of hardening, having a hard dependency on Google Play services, or require passing SafetyNet `ctsProfileMatch` and `basicIntegrity`.

-GrapheneOS passes SafetyNet `basicIntegrity`, but it is not certified by Google so it does not pass `ctsProfileMatch`.[^3]
+GrapheneOS passes SafetyNet `basicIntegrity`, but it is not certified by Google so it does not pass `ctsProfileMatch`.[^1]

 [GrapheneOS's usage guide](https://grapheneos.org/usage) on [banking apps](https://grapheneos.org/usage#banking-apps).